bonnee/Bonnee.github.io/content/projects/audio-switch.md

 {{< figure src="usb-mount.jpg" caption="The micro-USB board is held in place with superglue and two copper pins (out of thick wire core).">}}

 After drilling the board, it's ready to be fit into the case.
 The circuit is secured using 2 screws; It was supposed to be three but a few drilling errors prevented that.
 The board still feels firm anyway.
-A late addition is the power LED, which is soldered to the 3.3V line, with its resistor on the wire, since it wasn't planned in my original design.
+A late addition to the circuit is the power LED, which is soldered to the 3.3V line, with its current-limiting resistor on the wire, since it wasn't planned in my original design.
 {{< figure src="top-view.jpg" alt="Top view of the open enclosure" caption="It wont win any beauty contest, but it works.">}}
 {{< figure src="enclosure-open.jpg" alt="Front view of the box" caption="The print quality is far from perfect, but this box will not be visible anyway.">}}